13.9.2 TAS Audit Coordination

 Hold The status of a PCA in JAMES when TAS agrees with the GAO/TIGTA recommendation, deems the PCA to be mission critical, but no budget funding is available for its execution.

-Internal Control An integral component of an organization’s management that provides reasonable assurance that its program and activities operate according to established policies and procedures
+Internal Control An integral component of an organization’s management that provides reasonable assurance that its program and activities operate according to established policies and procedures.

 Joint Audit Management Enterprise System (JAMES) Treasury’s web-based audit tracking system used for tracking issues, findings, and recommendations and PCAs from TIGTA and GAO audit reports.

 Mid-Point Conference Interim meeting to discuss GAO’s or TIGTA’s audit and findings to date.
-It gives TAS an early look at audit issues, potential findings and recommendations, and allows IRS to provide further clarification or documentation related to information shared during audit field work.
+It gives TAS an early look at audit issues, potential findings and recommendations, and allows TAS to provide further clarification or documentation related to information shared during audit field work.

 Opening/Entrance Conference At the opening conference, GAO or TIGTA outlines the scope of the audit, locations to be visited, anticipated date of completion, the names of auditors, and background information.
 GAO typically uses the term Entrance Conference while TIGTA uses the term Opening Conference.
-The Opening Conference sets the stage for the audit so expectations about recurring meetings, points of contacts, expectation of a mid-point conference, etc. should be discussed.
+The Opening Conference sets the stage for the audit so expectations about recurring meetings, points of contacts, expectation of a mid-point conference, etc., should be discussed.

 Planned Corrective Action (PCA) Contains a detailed description of how management will implement a recommendation to address the audit finding(s).
 The PCA identifies due date(s) and responsible official(s).